 Important properties of the UIPT holds for a larger family of planar graphs.
 Start with a finite directed graph and two marked vertices, one with one edge going out and one with one edge coming in and no other edges.
-Recursively replace each edge with a copy of the graph with the marked vertices mapped to the two vertices defining the edge.
-Extension of this scheme by recursively replacing fixed subgraphs results in infinite graphs admitting the doubling property: There is $C < \infty$ , such that for any r, the size of any ball of radius 2r in G is bounded by C times the size of a ball of radius r.
+Recursively replace each edge with a copy of the graph with the marked edges mapped to the two vertices defining the edge.
+Extension of these scheme by recursively replacing fixed subgraphs results in infinite graphs admitting the doubling property: There is $C < \infty$ , such that for any r, the size of any ball of radius 2r in G is bounded by C times the size of a ball of radius r.
 For example the graph of the Sierpinski gasket satisfies this property.

 By recursive subdivision one can construct planar graphs that have polynomial growth with arbitrarily large exponent.
 Still all these graphs are small in the following two senses.
 First, local limits of sequences of bounded degree planar graphs obtained by taking consecutive subdivisions are recurrent [13].
-Second, in [12] the following is proved.
+Second, in [12] it is proved that, Theorem 8.2.

-Theorem 8.2.
 Let G be a planar graph such that the volume function of G satisfies the doubling property.
-Then for every vertex v of G and radius r, there is a connected subset $\Omega$ such that $B(v,r) \subset \Omega$ , $\Omega \subset B(v,6r)$ and the size of the boundary of $\Omega$ is at most of order r.
+Then for every vertex v of G and radius r, there is a connected subset $\Omega$ such that $B(v,r) \subset \Omega$ , $\Omega \subset B(v, 6r)$ and the size of the boundary of $\Omega$ is at most of order r.

-Try to imagine the geometry of a planar recursive subdivision graph, when the volume growth is faster than quadratic.
-The facts above suggest heuristically that volume is generated by large fractal mushrooms like folds, and that the complements of balls have many connected components.
+Try to imagine the geometry of a planar recursive subdivision graph, when the volume growth of is faster than quadratic.
+The facts above suggest heuristically that volume is generated by large fractal mushrooms, and that the complements of balls have many connected components.

-In particular we conjecture that the simple random walk spends a long time in such traps and hence is subdiffusive (that is, $\operatorname{dist}(o, X_n) \simeq n^{\alpha}$ where $X_n$ denotes the simple random walk starting at o and $\alpha < 1/2$ ).
-Is the critical probability of site percolation on any planar triangulation of uniform growth faster than quadratic 1/2?
+In particular we conjecture that the simple random walk spends a long time is such traps and hence is subdiffusive (that is, $dist(o, X_n) \approx n^{\alpha}$ where $X_n$ denotes the simple random walk starting at o and $\alpha < 1/2$ )?